 Investors may only invest in the fund through an account at Charles Schwab & Co., Inc. (Schwab) or another financial intermediary.
 When you place orders to purchase, exchange or redeem fund shares through an account at Schwab or another financial intermediary, you must follow Schwab's or the other financial intermediary's transaction procedures.
-Investors who hold shares directly through the fund's transfer agent may make additional purchases and place exchange and redemption orders through the fund's transfer agent by contacting the transfer agent by phone or in writing as noted below:
+Shareholders who previously purchased fund shares through the fund's transfer agent and continue to hold such shares directly through the fund's transfer agent may make additional purchases and place exchange and redemption orders through the fund's transfer agent by contacting the transfer agent by phone or in writing as noted below: